-At his facial plastic surgery practices in Dallas and Frisco, Texas, Dr. Kenkel performs brow lift surgery, sometimes called forehead lift, on women and men who want to look younger, happier, and more relaxed.
+At his facial plastic surgery practices in Dallas and Frisco, Texas, Dr. Kenkel performs brow lift surgery, sometimes called forehead lift, for women and men from Fort Worth, Arlington, and throughout the area who want to look younger, happier, and more relaxed.
 As we age, there are two forces that act to give our brows a sagging or droopy appearance.
 We’re all familiar with gravity and its effects.
 What you may not know is that loss of fat volume in this area creates a “deflated” appearance, leading to the impression that the brow is lower than it actually is.
-Regardless of its cause, the appearance of a heavy, low or poorly shaped brow can make us look tired and/or older.
+Regardless of its cause, the appearance of a heavy, low, or poorly shaped brow can make us look tired and/or older.

 I just love Dr. Kenkel.
 I was very reluctant to have any plastic surgery but Dr. Kenkel put my mind at ease.
 He is honest, gentle, and a delight but most of all an excellent surgeon.
 I highly recommend him for any plastic surgery procedures.– Real patient review